robertorosero/pyhtonmig/Doc/library/os.path.rst

 .. data:: supports_unicode_filenames

-   True if arbitrary Unicode strings can be used as file names (within limitations imposed by the file system), and if :func:`os.listdir` returns Unicode strings for a Unicode argument.
+   True if arbitrary Unicode strings can be used as file names (within limitations imposed by the file system), and if :func:`os.listdir` returns strings that contain characters that cannot be represented by ASCII.